cawolfkreo/exam-web-dev/README.md

-# Exam web
+# Insta Fight
 ## Description
-This is a web application to .
+This is a web application to compare two accounts on instagram in this way: You give the two accounts and the app will take the last uploads from both and respond with the account with the most likes.

 ## Motivation
 This is a project for a [web development class](http://johnguerra.co/classes/webDevelopment_spring_2018/) in [Uniandes](https://www.uniandes.edu.co).
 The objective is to make a quick project using node, MongoDB and ReactJS.